daniel-maxwell/React-Expense-Tracker/README.md

-Here's a small diagram of the App components:
+Here's a diagram of the App components: